 Short-term Financial Instruments

-The carrying value of short-term financial instruments, including cash and cash equivalents, time deposits placed and other short-term investments, federal funds sold and purchased, resale and certain repurchase agreements, customer and other receivables, customer payables (within accrued expenses and other liabilities on the Consolidated Balance Sheet), and short-term borrowings approximates the fair value of these instruments.
-These financial instruments generally expose the Corporation to limited credit risk and have no stated maturities or have short-term maturities and carry interest rates that approximate market.
-The Corporation elected to account for certain repurchase agreements under the fair value option.
+The carrying value of short-term financial instruments, including cash and cash equivalents, cash and securities segregated for regulatory purposes or deposited with clearing organizations, certain securities financing transactions, customer and broker-dealer receivables and payables, and other short-term borrowings, approximates the fair value of these instruments.
+These financial instruments generally expose Merrill Lynch to limited credit risk and have no stated maturities or have short-term maturities and carry interest rates that approximate market interest rates.

-The Corporation uses quoted market prices, when available, to estimate fair value for its long-term debt.
-When quoted market prices are not available, fair value is estimated based on current market interest rates and credit spreads for debt with similar terms and maturities.
-The Corporation accounts for certain structured liabilities under the fair value option election for certain long-term borrowings, including structured notes.
+Merrill Lynch uses quoted market prices for its long-term borrowings when available.
+When quoted market prices are not available, fair value is estimated based on current market interest rates and credit spreads for Merrill Lynch debt with similar maturities.
+Merrill Lynch made the fair value option election for certain long-term borrowings, including structured notes.
 See Note 4 for additional information.